Will the Distributed Energy Revolution Leave Renters Behind?

-The grid outages hitting California this year gave the clean energy industry a chance to prove itself, to show that localized solar power and batteries really can help people ride through grid disruption.
+The grid outages hitting California this year gave the clean energy industry a chance to prove itself, showing that localized solar power and batteries really can help people ride through grid disruption.

-But the events — stemming from wildfire prevention shutoffs, scarce electricity supplies and good old-fashioned equipment malfunction — also revealed a swath of the population that typical distributed energy solutions do not serve.
+But the events — stemming from wildfire prevention shutoffs, scarce electricity supplies and good, old-fashioned equipment malfunction — also revealed a swath of the population that typical distributed energy solutions do not serve.
 That would be renters, people who do not own a roof to install solar on.

 California's homeownership rate has hovered around 55 percent in recent years, lower than the national average.
 Around 17 million Californians are tenants, according to advocacy group Tenants Together.
-All those people cannot access the much-vaunted benefits of cleaner, decentralized energy.
+All of those people cannot access the much-vaunted benefits of cleaner, decentralized energy.

-“There is not nearly enough attention paid to lower-income [and] moderate-income folks and renters related to the energy transition,” said Cisco DeVries, CEO of demand response startup OhmConnect, which renters actually can participate in.
+“There is not nearly enough attention paid to lower-income [and] moderate-income folks and renters related to the energy transition,” said Cisco DeVries, CEO of demand-response startup OhmConnect, which renters actually can participate in.
 “When we talk energy transition, people’s minds shift right away to solar on roofs and Powerwalls and a Tesla in the garage.”

 But the few emerging options leave plenty of gaps for the industry to fill.